chevere/docs/components/Controller.md

 #### Arguments passed

-The argument passed to `run` method (`$args`) implements the [ControllerArgumentsInterface](Chevere\Interfaces\Controller\ControllerArgumentsInterface) and it will always reflect the parameters declaration.
+The argument passed to `run` method (`$args`) implements `Chevere\Interfaces\Controller\ControllerArgumentsInterface` and it will always reflect the parameters declaration.

 #### Response

-Response of `run` method is an object implementing the [ControllerResponseInterface](Chevere\Interfaces\Controller\ControllerResponseInterface), which can be success or fail and optionally append an `array` of data by using the `withData` method.
+Response of `run` method is an object implementing `Chevere\Interfaces\Controller\ControllerResponseInterface`, which can be success or fail and optionally append an `array` of data by using the `withData` method.

 ## Parameters

-The [ControllerParameters](Chevere\Components\Controller\ControllerParameters) class is used to create the controller parameters collection.
-It is a simple data structure that implements the [ControllerParametersInterface](Chevere\Interfaces\Controller\ControllerParametersInterface).
+The `Chevere\Components\Controller\ControllerParameters` class is a simple data structure used to create the controller parameters collection.

 ```php
 $parameters = (new ControllerParameters)